TanStack/react-charts/docs/src/pages/docs/api.md

 }
 ```

-## Axes & Scales
+## Axes

-React Charts supports an `axes` prop that handles both the underlying scale and visual rendering.
-These axes can be combined and configured to plot data in many ways.
+React Charts supports an `axes` prop that handles both the underlying scale and visual rendering of all axes.
+Multiple axes can be combined and configured to plot data however you'd like.

 To date, we have the following scale types available:

-- Cartesian
 - `linear` - A continuous axis used for plotting numerical data on an evenly distributed scale.
 Works well both as a **primary and secondary** axis.
 - `ordinal` - A banded axis commonly used to plot categories or ordinal information.
 Works well as the **primary** axis for bar charts.
 - `time` - A continuous axis used for plotting localized times and dates on an evenly distributed scale.
 Works well as a **primary** axis.
 - `utc` - Similar to the `time` scale, but supports UTC datetimes instead of localized datetimes.
 Works well as a **primary** axis.
 - `log` - A continuous axis used for plotting numerical data on a logarithmically distributed scale.
 Works well as a **secondary** axis

 Axes are a required component of a React Chart and can used like so: